FedorSulaev/UnitTestGuidelines/README.md

 ### 2. What to test with unit tests

-Unit tests should isolate and verify behaviour of a specific small part of functionality of a class independantly of all other parts.
+Unit tests should isolate and verify behaviour of a specific small part of functionality of a class independently of all other parts.
 Ideally unit test should be validating behaviour of one method of a class and all dependencies of this class should be replaced with mocks.
 If you can't isolate a method for unit testing, there is a high possibility that something is wrong with architecture or you're trying to write integration test instead of unit test.

 ![Readme Image6](ReadmeImage6.png)